john-itcsolutions/cheirrs/README.md

 sudo snap install juju-wait --classic sudo snap install juju-helpers --classic

-Next, check out this repository locally:
+Next, from the outermost directory in your working system, check out this repository locally:

 `git clone https://github.com/juju-solutions/bundle-kubeflow.git`

-cd bundle-kubeflow
+`cd bundle-kubeflow`

 The below commands will assume you are running them from the bundle-kubeflow directory.